Long periods during the menstrual cycle: is this normal?

 Certain medications have an impact on menstrual length, or even premenstrual syndrome.
 For example, they are accentuated when takingaspirin,antidepressants oranticoagulants.
 In fact, these drugs can cause long-lasting bleeding, as their action can make blood loss more fluid and encourage bleeding.

-Apart from the hormonal factor, first menstruations, menopause, return of childbirth, having a menstrual flow that lasts can be the sign of a side effect of a pathology that requires management by a health professional:
+Apart from the hormonal factor, first menstruation, menopause or return from childbirth, prolonged menstrual flow can be the sign of a side-effect of a pathology that needs to be treated by a health professional:

 In cases where these conditions have not been identified, it is possible that the cause is related to uterine cancer.
 For these reasons, it's important to consult a doctor and carry out comprehensive gynecological examinations to check for other disorders.

-What impact does periods have on the menstrual cycle?
+What are the consequences of long periods on the menstrual cycle?

-The consequences are numerous.
+There are many consequences.
 There's a greater chance of developing anemia due to iron deficiency.
 This is all the more true when blood flow is abundant or hemorrhagic.
 Insufficient red blood cells can lead to chronic fatigue, dizziness and headaches.

 A priori, they have no impact on the phases of the menstrual cycle.
 It is rare, but not impossible, for some women to become pregnant during their period.
 In fact, prolonged menstrual periods or spotting immediately afterwards can be a sign of ovulation.
 Some menstruating women with irregular cycles are also more likely to become pregnant at the same time as their bleeding.